timjbruce/reinvent_cvra_bootcamp/AlexaSkill/README.md

 with "alexa, open hello world."
 Alternatively, you can test from the command line with ```ask dialog --locale "en-US"```

-6. Change the invocation name of the skill to "Connected Car"<br>
+6. Change the invocation name of the skill to "connected car"<br>
 From your Cloud9 interface, open ```AlexaSkill/amt303/models/en-US.json``` and change the ```interactionModel.languageModel.invocationName```.
 Redeploy and test the skill with ```ask deploy``` and test again from the console or command line.